KDE/documentation-docs-kdenlive-org/effects_and_compositions/video_effects/color_image_correction/white_balance_lms.rst

 White Balance (LMS)
 ===================

 This effect/filter does simple color correction, in a physically meaningful way.
-For more detailed about white balance see :ref:`tutorial-white_balance_lms` in the :ref:`useful_information` section of the documentation.
+For more detailed about white balance see :doc:`/tips_and_tricks/how-tos/tutorial-white_balance_lms` in the :doc:`/tips_and_tricks/how-tos/index` section of the documentation.

 The effect has keyframes.